magga-traducciones/ajahn-chah-collected-singlevol/manuscript/markdown/everything_even-one-word-is-enough.md

 *Ajahn Chah:* Right.
 They don’t have a ‘technique’.
 They don’t have the technique in speaking.
-Like construction – I can build things, but I don’t have a technique for construction, to make things beautiful and I can speak, anyone can speak, but it’s necessary to have the skilful means to know what is appropriate.
+Like construction – I can build things, but I don’t have a technique for construction, to make things beautiful and long-lasting.
+I can speak, anyone can speak, but it’s necessary to have the skilful means to know what is appropriate.
 Then saying even one word can be of benefit.
 Otherwise, you can cause trouble with your words.

 For example, people here have learned a lot of things.
 Don’t go extolling your way: ‘My way is right!
 Your way is wrong!’
 Don’t do that.